mchoun/dotfiles/README.md

   - [ ] find a way for a better surround method such as `ysiw`.
 VSCode uses `surround.vim`
     - [mini.surround](https://github.com/echasnovski/mini.surround)
   - [ ] find a better keybind for `backtick` so that it doesn't conflict with my tmux?
+  - [ ] Currently keybinds for live grep (`<Space> + /`) and find files (`<Space><Space>`) default to cwd when they should be defaulting to root.
+It's based on the cwd of the file that I'm currently in but I want it to be the root of where nvim was started or possibly the root of neotree

   ### Tab workflow improvments